uniot-io/uniot-docs/getting-started/firmware.md

 #define BTN_PIN_LEVEL LOW
 ```

-Here you define all the GPIO pins used.
+Here you should define all pins used by peripherals.
+In this example a LED connected to GPIO02 and a button connected to GPIO0.

 ### Tasks